gavinnn101/palworld_dedi_helper/README.md

 Helper utilities for managing a Palworld dedicated server in python.
 Send rcon commands, backup server, etc.

 * underlying rcon implementation should work fine on any OS if you want to use it directly.
-* `PalworldUtil` utilizes `steamcmd` and was only tested on Windows.
-Would likely work on linux with minor changes but is not currently implemented.
+* `PalworldUtil` has been tested and works on Windows and linux (ubuntu) following [Windows - (steamcmd) / Linux - (steamcmd) guides](https://tech.palworldgame.com/dedicated-server-guide)
+* * Some paths and executables are assumed but can be set by the user.

 ## Setup
 * Install python: https://www.python.org/downloads/